 An important point to remember is to properly cite the photo on your blog or social media post once you find a photo that you have permission to use.
-At the bottom of my blog posts, I add “Photo courtesy of Blah Blah via Creative Commons” with a link in their name to the photo, this is the same text we use on 12 Most.
+At the bottom of my blog posts, I add “Photo courtesy of Blah Blah via Creative Commons” with a link in their name to the photo.
 For my social media posts, I list photo credit: NAME/source.

 A fantastic point made by my friend blogger and social media persona Megan Sheakowski, “Sometimes people you see share photos on social media have behind the scenes agreements with groups and networks they are in about sharing photos with credits and links.
 I myself share many photo posts over here and do have permission from hundreds of bloggers in my niche to use a photo on social media and on my blog, but the general reader would never know that.

 I think people get into gray areas when they start to use what they see others doing as a best practice.
 I am not a lawyer (although I used to have Supreme Court justice aspirations!) but think that a good rule of thumb would be to follow Sara Hawkins” advice regardless of what it looks like others are doing.”

 You can, of course, contact the photographer or artist to request to use permission to use their photo or use your own photography.
 If you use your own photos, you might want to add a watermark to your image.
 You can do this in Photoshop, PicMonkey, or PicMarkr.
 Pic Markr lets you upload up to five images and add one watermark to them all.